globallightingdata/website/docs/geometry/types/parametric-cuboid.md

 ![Cuboid](/img/docs/geometry/parametric/cuboid.webp)

-Cuboid is a cube-shaped luminaire.
+`Cuboid` is a cube-shaped luminaire.

-Width, length, and height describe the total size of the entire luminaire.
+- `Width`, `Length` and `Height` describe the total size of the entire luminaire.
-Luminous width, length, and height describe the dimensions of the luminous surfaces.
-The height describes how far the luminous part sticks out of the body.
-The luminaire can be mounted to a surface or on a pendulum.
+- `LuminousWidth`, `LuminousLength` and `LuminousHeight` describe the dimensions of the luminous surfaces.
+- The `LuminousHeight` describes how far the luminous part sticks out of the body.
+- The luminaire can be mounted to a surface or on a pendulum (`Mounting`).

 | Parameter      | Type |      Explanation       |
 | -------------- | :--: | :--------------------: |